manav347/Cold-Email-Bot/README.md

-# company-email-scraper
+# Cold Email Bot

 A scraper fetching all company emails from popular websites.

-Install the dependancies: `pip3 install -r requirements.txt`
+Install the dependencies: `pip3 install -r requirements.txt`

-In order to use sendgrid, you will need to register.
+Model uses Sendgrid, you will need to register.
 Store SENDGRID_API_KEY in a sendgrid.env file.

-Once that is done, go into the main directory, make sure you alter the message ur sending with your sender email, the subject line and the message content.
+Once that is done, go into the main directory, and make sure you alter the message you are sending, the subject line, and the message content.
 After, just run `python send_emails.py` and you should be good!